Stationary non-radial localized patterns in the planar Swift-Hohenberg PDE: constructive proofs of existence: Introduction

 In general, establishing the existence of stationary patterns for PDEs defined on unbounded domains, {\em without} imposing assumptions on parameters or constraining symmetries (e.g. radial), is a notoriously difficult task.
 Notably, the analytical intricacies diverge significantly from the bounded case due to the loss of compactness in the resolvent of differential operators.
 The present paper addresses these challenges within the context of the SH equation \eqref{eq : swift original}, presenting a general (computer-assisted) method to constructively prove the existence of planar non-radial localized patterns.
-This result is, to the best of our knowledge, both new and novel.
+This result is, to the best of our knowledge, a new result in the pattern formation field.
+While the techniques and estimates presented in the present paper focus on the SH equation, it is important to emphasis that they are readily generalizable to a class of planar reaction-diffusion PDEs, as described by the assumptions in \cite{unbounded_domain_cadiot}.